 Cuyamaca Animal Hospital is seeing numerous new puppy appointments on a daily basis, which means lots of new puppies are likely not getting the socialization they need to blossom into happy and well-behaved adult dogs.
 This can lead to many problems, which we obviously would love to prevent.

-That's one reason of many on why Furry Friends Resort is re-open for daycare only.
+That's one reason of many on why we recommend taking your pup to daycare at Furry Friends Resort.

 What is the risk of COVID-19 infecting my pet?